-TK2O1 may also be used to convert the Cu fraction eluted from the CU Resin (e.g. for the separation of Cu isotopes from Zn targets) from a highly acidic solution (e.g. 6 - 8M HCI) to conditions more suitable for labeling (e.g. dilute HCI).
-TK2O1 will retain Cu e.g. from 6M HCl and can then be eluted with dilute HCl as shown e.g. by Kawabata et al. This will also ensure further Zn removal.
+TK201 Resin may also be used to convert the Cu fraction eluted from the CU Resin (e.g. for the separation of Cu isotopes from Zn targets) from a highly acidic solution (e.g. 6 - 8M HCl) to conditions more suitable for labeling (e.g. dilute HCl).
+TK201 Resin will retain Cu e.g. from 6M HCl and can then be eluted with dilute HCl as shown e.g. by Kawabata et al. This step will also ensure further Zn removal.

+- Separation of Cu isotopes from solid Ni targets

 - Separation of technetium

-- Separation of Cu isotopes

-- (incl. combined with CU Resin)

 - Separation of rhenium